Know Where You Are with Cash Flow Forecasting Software

 For small businesses, accurate cash flow forecasts are crucial to keeping their heads above water.
 More importantly, a clear view of expected cash flow means that a small business's finance team can identify trends that are impacting the business's cash flow, like customers that are slow to pay and deal with those issues quickly.

 Larger businesses also benefit from the visibility cash flow forecasting software can offer.
 By using accounting software that automates the flow of financial data directly into the cash flow statement, finance teams can quickly see deviations from projections.
-Financial planning software, like Planning Maestro, that includes reporting and analysis can help the CFO and the office of finance pinpoint cash flow challenges early on and promote informed decision making by comparing cash flow forecasts to budget projections and identifying misalignment.
+Financial planning software, like Centage, that includes reporting and analysis can help the CFO and the office of finance pinpoint cash flow challenges early on and promote informed decision making by comparing cash flow forecasts to budget projections and identifying misalignment.
 The right software can also increase stakeholder visibility into the company's cash flow position, promoting buy-in from business leaders and improving communications around company financials.

 Cash flow forecasting is an important process to ensure that a company has the resources it needs, when it needs them, to drive the business forward.
 Without it, a company can face shortfalls and endanger the business.
 Cash flow forecasting software can simplify the process, improving accuracy, automating data incorporation, and ensuring the business can meet, or exceed, its goals.